For processing data within the context of our online system and making contact via contact forms and email newsletters

 In addition, we use your name and address data to conduct a credit check manually, depending on the project.
 The credit check is not performed based on an automated individual decision of the shop system, but primarily on WAGO's behalf through Verband der Vereine Creditreform e.
-V., Hellersbergstraße 12, D-41460 Neuss, Germany, and in rare cases additionally through Bisnode Deutschland GmbH, Robert-Bosch-Straße 11, 64293 Darmstadt, Germany.
-These credit agencies will use your data to check whether you are already listed in the database of the credit agencies and existing data, such as about earlier payment defaults or ongoing contracts, is ascribable to you.
+V. (Hellersbergstraße 12, 41460 Neuss, Germany) and in rare cases additionally through Bisnode Deutschland GmbH (Robert-Bosch-Straße 11, 64293 Darmstadt, Germany).
+These credit agencies will use your data to check whether you are already listed in the database of the credit agencies and whether existing data—on earlier payment defaults or ongoing contracts, for example—is ascribable to you.
 In this way, we receive information about your previous payment history and credit information.
-We use the information from the credit agencies solely to protect us against potential payment defaults, wherein our predominantly legitimate interest in terms of Art.
+We use the information from the credit agencies solely to protect us against potential payment defaults, wherein our overriding legitimate interest in terms of Art.
 6 (1)(f) GDPR exists.
-We will, in any event, deliver to you with prepayment, submission of a bank guaranty or credit insurance unless other reasons preclude delivery.
+We will, in any event, deliver to you upon prepayment, submission of a bank guaranty or credit insurance unless other reasons preclude delivery.
 We save the data we have received from the credit agencies for the duration of the business relationship in order to reduce queries with credit agencies.

-In other cases—including while the contractual relationship has not yet come into being—we store your data no longer than two years, or longer if the law requires this of us.
+In other cases—including while the contractual relationship has not yet come into being—we store your data no longer than two (2) years, or longer if the law requires this of us.
 You have a right to object, with future effect, regarding data transmitted to us through the contact form.
-You exercise your right of revocation through a communication to us.
+You exercise your right to withdraw through a communication to us.

 If you have registered for our newsletter with your email address, we also use your email address beyond account management for our own advertising purposes, as defined in further detail during the newsletter registration, until you cancel the newsletter subscription (objection option; Art.
 6 (1)(a) and (b) GDPR).
 Should no other advertising purposes be defined, our newsletter will only contain our company information about product highlights, new products, product updates and services as well as special offers and contests from WAGO, up-to-date WAGO corporate information and event dates.
 By subscribing to our newsletter, you agree to its receipt and the described processes.